 text-stroke is not yet in CSS, but has been implemented in major browsers under the name

 -webkit-text-stroke.
-In all major browsers, the stroke around the text interrupts the cursive flow.
-See a test.
+In all major browser engines, the stroke around the text interrupts the cursive flow.

 Does the browser support requirements for baseline alignment between mixed scripts and in general?
 See available information or check for currently needed data.